Surrogate Frequently Asked Questions

 How Much Do Surrogate Mothers Get Paid?

-What are the Surrogate Qualifications?
+What are the Surrogate Mother Requirements?

 Do I Get to Choose the Parents I Will Become a Surrogate For?

-The process of matching a surrogate mother with parents is a very complicated, important, and well-researched decision, and the surrogate mother will definitely be involved.
+The process of matching a surrogate with intended parents is a complicated, important, and well-researched decision, and the surrogate mother will definitely be involved.
 First, the intended parents select the surrogate mother.
 Then, the surrogate is notified and is given the opportunity to request different intended parents.
 At California Surrogacy Center, we have found it is rare that the surrogate requests different intended parents, though.

 How Long Does the Surrogacy Process Take?